Prerequisites and Pre-installation Tasks¶

 - Set Destroy zpools -> On in the boot loader options.
 You can see boot options in menu by pressing

-Owhen the boot loader appears.
-Confirm your changes by going back pressing
+7when the boot loader appears.
+After the change, confirm settings by pressing

 Enter.
 The compute node will continue to boot up and the zones zpool will be destroyed before new clean install.